andrek10/config-docs/README.md

 # LaTeX
 ## Latex Workshop in VSCode
 Get SyncTex to work by copying kpathsea622.dll and synctex.exe into i.e. \MiKTeX 2.9\miktex\bin\x64.

+# Inkscape
+## Get LaTeX
+Install pstoedit and ghostscript.
+Make sure both are in path.
+Latex and dvips should also be in path.

+## Get LaTeX shortkey
+Copy default.xml into C:\Program Files\Inkscape\share\keys